hackjutsu/personal-blog/source/_posts/Command Pattern.md

     private ReceiverB receiverB;
 }
 ```
 The `NoCommand` object is an example of a null object.
 A null object is useful when we don't have a meaningful object to return, and yet we want to remove the responsibility of handling **null** from the client.
+Sometimes, this is called [Null Object Pattern](http://www.tutorialspoint.com/design_pattern/null_object_pattern.htm).
 ```java
 // NoCommand.java
 public class NoCommand implements Command {